novacrazy/bluebird-co/benchmark/README.md

 The ES6 `Map` also uses iterables/iterators for `.keys()`, `.entries()` and `.values()`

-*NOTE*: If you're using Babel or a version of Node/io.js that natively supports `for..of` loops, they can support iterating through iterables natively instead of having to convert them to an array first.
+*NOTE*: If you're using Babel or a version of Node/io.js that natively supports `for..of` loops, they can support iterating through iterables natively instead of having to convert them to an array first, but they will not automatically resolve asynchronous values in those iterables.

 ### Thunks